Stanislaw-Rudnicki/Stanislaw-Rudnicki/README.md

 My name is Stanislaw, and I'm a switcher.<br>
 From 2019 to 2022, I studied at the [STEP IT Academy](https://itstep.org/en), majoring in Software Development.<br>
-Because of the war in Ukraine, I had to move to Marbella, Spain.<br>
+Because of the war in Ukraine, I had to move to Wroclaw, Poland.<br>
 I'm looking for a job as a Junior Software Developer.<br>
 Before that, I worked for 12 years as a translator of Polish - Ukrainian - Russian languages.<br>
 And also as a teacher of the Polish language.